upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 # Introduction

 On-boarding of devices with no, or limited, user interface can be difficult.
-Typically, a credential is needed to access the network and network connectivity is needed to obtain a credential.
+Typically, a credential is needed to access the network, and network connectivity is needed to obtain a credential.
 This poses a catch-22.

 If a device has a public / private keypair, and trust in the integrity of a device's public key can be obtained in an out-of-band fashion, a device can be authenticated and provisioned with a usable credential for network access.
 While this authentication can be strong, the device's authentication of the network is somewhat weaker.  [duckling] presents a functional security model to address this asymmetry.

 Device on-boarding protocols such as the Device Provisioning Profile [DPP], also referred to as Wi-Fi Easy Connect, address this use case but they have drawbacks.
 [DPP] for instance does not support wired network access, and does not specify how the device's DPP keypair can be used in a TLS handshake.
 This document describes an on-boarding protocol that can be used for wired network access, which we refer to as TLS Proof of Knowledge or TLS-POK.

-This document does not address the problem of Wi-Fi network discovery, where a bootstrapping device detects multiple different Wi-Fi networks and needs a more robust and scalable mechansim than simple round-robin to determine the correct network to attach to.
+This document does not address the problem of Wi-Fi network discovery, where a bootstrapping device detects multiple different Wi-Fi networks and needs a more robust and scalable mechanism than simple round-robin to determine the correct network to attach to.
 DPP addresses this issue.
-Thus, the inention is that DPP is the recommended mechanism for bootstrapping against Wi-Fi networks, and TLS-POK is the recommented mechanism for bootstrapping against wired networks.
+Thus, the intention is that DPP is the recommended mechanism for bootstrapping against Wi-Fi networks, and TLS-POK is the recommended mechanism for bootstrapping against wired networks.

 ## Terminology